Identification, Images, & Information

 Food

 Feeds on fat of honey bees through external digestion.
-Previously thought to feed on the hemolymph.(1)
+Previously thought to feed on the hemolymph (Ramsey et al. 2019)

 Remarks

-Introduced throughout the world (except Australia) from its original place in Southeast Asia and its original host Apis cerana.
-It arrived in the US in the 1980s and had a profound impact on beehives.
+Introduced throughout the world (except Australia) from its native range in SE Asia (original host Apis cerana).
+Got to the US in the 1980s and had a profound impact.
+This is the only species in the US.
+Transmits several bee viruses.